 Drew barely tasted life.
 He never drove a car.
 He did not have a social security number.
 He ran away from home extemporaneously with a half-baked plan and little cause.
 He was a tow-haired boy, with eyes as blue as his parka, and a soul as bright as his white high-top shoes.
 Perhaps, there is something transcendent to take-away from Drew’s pitiful end.
 But, in the hard light of the chain of random events, Andrew Jackson Greer, it must be said, died in a disheartening and thoroughly meaningless way.

-Creative writing is an avocation.
-My education was in business and engineering.
-While I have published in professional journals on a range of management topics, I am a newcomer to imagined storytelling.
+Creative writing is his avocation.
+His education was in business and engineering.
+While he has published in professional journals on a range of management topics, he is a newcomer to imagined storytelling.